miguelmoramax/sparkdigital/README.md

 or
 ### `yarn`

-Then, you need to run the following command:
+Then, you need to run one of the following command:

 ### `npm run `